redwoodjs/redwood/docs/docs/assets-and-files.md

 > Changes to `web/public` don't hot-reload.

-Again, because assets in this directory don't go through webpack, **use this strategy sparingly**, and mainly for assets like favicons, manifests, `robots.txt`, libraries incompatible with webpack—etc.
+Again, because assets in this directory don't go through Vite, **use this strategy sparingly**, and mainly for assets like favicons, manifests, `robots.txt`, libraries incompatible with Vite, etc.

 ### Example: Adding Your Logo and Favicon to `web/public`